openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

   **Preparation:**

-  1. Download a copy of the remote:af backlog filter using the link provided
+  * Download a copy of the remote:af backlog filter using the link provided

-  2. Upload the template to your preferred virtual whiteboard tool or print it out for in person workshops
+  * Upload the template to your preferred virtual whiteboard tool or print it out for in person workshops

   **Filter the backlog:**

-  1. Map the work items in the team backlog to the matrix
+  * Map the work items in the team backlog to the matrix using

+  **Actions:**

+  * Action the work based on how each item maps to the matrix

+  * Focus first on the 'probe' items and if time allows move to the 'plan' items
+mediaGallery: []
 resources:
   - link: https://drive.google.com/file/d/1mwVym7SJ_uVggTrZubrniPAmkPLWVokq/view?usp=sharing
     linkType: web